 As a designer, Kay Bojesen created a gallery of strong personalities – from the playful monkey to the frisky rabbit.
 And now fans of Bojesen’s menagerie are being given a whole new place to play: the wall.

-This illustration of Kay Bojesen’s zebra is a photograph of one of the few original charcoal sketches of the zebra in existence.
-The illustration is reproduced on canvas, with a natural wood frame and is hung by a leather cord.
+This illustrationa of Kay Bojesen’s zebra is a photograph of one of the few original charcoal sketches of the zebra in existence.
+The illustration is reproduced on a cream canvas, with a natural wood frame and is hung by a leather cord.

 Inspired by the old classroom geography maps, this stylish artwork is bound to be appreciated by children and adults, nostalgists, and modernists.